Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

   - In this example, the contract ``my_contract`` and the entrypoint ``my_entrypoint`` combine to the receive name ``my_contract.my_entrypoint``.
   - You construct it with either |OwnedReceiveName_new|_, which checks the format and returns a ``Result``, or |OwnedReceiveName_new_unchecked|_, which performs no checks.

-- An |OwnedParameter|_, which is a wrapper over a byte array that you construct with
+- An |OwnedParameter|_, which is a wrapper over a byte array that you construct with one of the following methods:

   - |OwnedParameter_from_serial|_, which serializes the input and checks that the parameter size is valid,
   - ``TryFrom::<Vec<u8>>::try_from(..)``, which also checks the parameter size,
   - or |OwnedParameter_empty|_, which always succeeds.

-- An |Amount|_ to send the contract.
+- An |Amount|_ to send to the contract.

-Define the variable ``insert_amount`` with the amount of CCD you want to send the contract.
+Define the variable ``insert_amount`` with the amount of CCD you want to send to the contract.
 Then update the contract with the ``insert`` receive function and pass in ``insert_amount``:

 .. code-block:: rust